 The sensitive perpetrator of a global pandemic

 Our villain, the SARS-CoV-2 coronavirus, is not a particularly strong one: it may be damaged while exposed to UV radiation, high temperatures and a lack of moisture.
 It cannot survive outside the human body for a very long time.
-Under very favourable circumstances, i.e. at high humidity and temperature close to that of the human body, the COVID-19 perpetrator is able to survive for several days.
+Under very favorable circumstances, i.e. at high humidity and temperature close to that of the human body, the COVID-19 perpetrator is able to survive for several days.
 Provided it hits the right surface.
 On smooth plastic, metal or glass, at a temperature of around 30°C, the coronavirus can survive for up to 9 days.
 But only if said surfaces are not treated with detergents or disinfectants based on ethanol (ethyl alcohol) at a concentration of about 60-70%.

 The quoted data suggests that the coronavirus is able to travel in courier parcels, survive the delivery and infect the recipient.
 The conclusion is the most logical and legitimate, but … in the real conditions of courier deliveries, the probability of virus transmission via the parcel is within the margin of error.
 Especially as couriers, starting from the beginning of the pandemic, have taken numerous measures to counteract the spread of the virus.
 Relevant information can be found on the websites of courier companies.
 If, however, the package was infected in any way, the use of the simplest personal hygiene measures will fully protect you against infection.

 How to open a package to avoid the risk of infection?